Services

 An incredibly effective model, IFS can be characterized as a journey that explores parts of yourself that ‘get in the driver’s seat’.
 This model helps individuals experience lasting change with persistent or particularly stubborn issues.

 For all who are queer.
 It is not therapeutic to receive counseling from someone who doesn’t provide unconditional positive regard.
-At CARE Counseling, we do.
+At CARE Counseling, we do - we are also active, unwavering allies.

 A modality targets developmental, emotional, and relational deficits that verbal approaches alone cannot address.
 A psychobiological method informed by polyvagal theory, combines essential aspects of somatic psychotherapy, attachment and developmental theory, psychodynamic therapy, and affective and interpersonal neurobiology.